evidentlyai/evidently/docs/book/presets/data-quality.md

 **TL;DR:** You can explore and track various dataset and feature statistics.

-For Reports, you can use the `DataQualityPreset`.
-For Test Suites, you can use the `DataQualityTestPreset`or `DataStabilityTestPreset`.
+* For visual analysis using Reports, use the `DataQualityPreset`.
+* For pipeline checks using Test Suites, use the `DataQualityTestPreset`or `DataStabilityTestPreset`.

 # Use Cases